grosmar/hexMachina-TicTacToe-MultiModule/README.md

 1. Execute `haxe build.hxml`
 2. Run bin/index.html

+As an alternative you can use [HaxeDevelop](http://haxedevelop.org) with the TicTacToe.hxproj project file.

 #Customize
 Change board size by changing in context.xml boardSize node (by default 3x3):
 ```